-Most people don’t give their car batteries a second thought, until they’re stuck by the roadside, waiting on recovery or a good friend to rescue them, but with a little thought, and some planned maintenance, that person needn’t be you … pick one of the best car battery testers and at the first sign of trouble, you can diagnose exactly what’s happening.
+Most people don’t give their car batteries a second thought, until they’re stuck by the roadside, waiting on recovery or a good friend to rescue them.
+But, with a little forethought, and some planned maintenance, that person needn’t be you.
+Pick one of the best car battery testers and at the first sign of trouble, you can diagnose exactly what’s happening.

-In days gone by, it was only professional auto shops that access to specialized equipment such as battery testers, and they would have paid handsomely for the privilege … I paid close to $450 for a full battery tester that was capable of doing pretty much everything (and printing a readout for my customers), some of the testers listed here will do nearly the same job, for a quarter of the price or less.
+Back in the day, it was only professional auto shops that access to specialized equipment such as battery testers.
+They paid handsomely for the privilege.
+They were close to $450 for a full battery tester that was capable of doing pretty much everything (and printing readouts for customers.)
+Some of the testers listed here will do nearly the same job, for a quarter of the price or less.

-Before you rush out and grab your battery tester, it’s important to understand just what it is you need though … some testers will check the battery, charging system, voltage, load capacity and a myriad of other things, while others will just check the battery condition and its ability to hold a charge … both testers have their uses, but sometimes you just don’t need it too complicated.
+Before you rush out and grab your battery tester, it’s important to understand just what it is you need.
+Some testers will check the battery, charging system, voltage, load capacity, and a myriad of other things.
+Others will just check the battery condition and its ability to hold a charge.
+Both testers have their uses, but sometimes you just don’t need it too complicated.

 The Best Car Battery Tester

-In the middle of the price range is the BT-100 tester, capable of testing both 6v & 12v systems, making it ideal for everything from light trucks, RVs, ATVs, motorcycles, boats and of course, cars.
+In the middle of the price range is the BT-100 tester, capable of testing both 6v & 12v systems.
+It’s ideal for everything from light trucks, RVs, ATVs, motorcycles, boats, and of course, cars.

 It can check up to 1,000 CCA (Cold Cranking Amps) and give a 100A load test on 12v batteries, or a 50A test on 6v batteries.
 It will test the load, overall battery condition, starter motor draw and give a complete diagnosis of the charging system.

-It’s simple and quick to use – connect up to the battery and operate the spring mounted rocker switch to send the load through the battery.
-The scale is analog, the wires are all copper and heavy duty – which they need to be for this type of tester – smaller gauge wires would just burn out.
+It’s simple and quick to use.
+Connect it to the battery and operate the spring-mounted rocker switch to send the load through the battery.
+The scale is analog.
+The wires are all copper and heavy-duty, as they need to be for this type of tester.
+Smaller gauge wires would just burn out.

-It’s built in a steel case and the gauge is shockproof … this should give you years of trouble free service if looked after correctly, and as it’s all analog, there’s no fancy electronics to go wrong.
-A great all rounder.
+It’s built-in a steel case and the gauge is shockproof.
+This should give you years of trouble-free service if looked after correctly.
+And as it’s all analog, there are no fancy electronics to go wrong.
+A great all-rounder.

-The SOLAR BA9 has a wide range for testing – from just 40 CCA through to 1,200 CCA, so it can handle a wide range of batteries, and will measure from 7v through to 15v.
-And there’s a built in LCD screen to give you the readings instantly, under any lighting conditions.
+The SOLAR BA9 has a wide range for testing – from just 40 CCA to 1,200 CCA.
+It can handle a wide range of batteries and will measure from 7v to 15v.
+And there’s a built-in LCD screen to give you the readings instantly, under any lighting conditions.

-It has reverse polarity and over voltage protection built-in, and the overall feel of the tester is OK … it does what it needs to, but things could be a little better.
+It has reverse polarity and over-voltage protection built-in.
+The overall feel of the tester is decent.
+It does what it needs to, but things could be a little better.

 The tester itself is well made and built with quality components.
-The test leads and clips and made from premium quality copper, and they’re a sensible length – 7.8’, which means you can crank the vehicle and still check the meter if you need to – it’s the only one here that you can do that with.
+The test leads and clips and made from premium quality copper, and they’re a sensible length – 7.8′.
+This means you can crank the vehicle and still check the meter if you need to.
+It’s the only one here that you can do that with.

 This is the simplest of testers here, designed for 12v use only.

-It’s very cheap (I honestly don’t know how they can make and ship it for the price), but it works … providing you need only simple diagnostics.
+It’s very cheap (I honestly don’t know how they can make and ship it for the price), but it works if you need only simple diagnostics.

-Be aware that the clips are small … not actually big enough to fit over a car battery post, but they clip well enough to the clamp or cable attached to the post.
+Be aware that the clips are small.
+They’re not actually big enough to fit over a car battery post, but they clip well enough to the clamp or cable attached to the post.
 This is the #1 tester if you really just need something simple, quick and easy without having to read up an instruction manual or take a mechanical engineering scholarship.

-For 12v systems only, it has a wide range – 100 to 2000 CCA, up to 220Ah but will read as low as 30Ah, on all types of batteries: deep cycle, marine, maintenance free, sealed, wet, absorption glass mat and gel cell, using the same standards as the FOXWELL (JIS, EN, DIN, SAE etc).
+For 12v systems only, it has a wide range – 100 to 2000 CCA, up to 220Ah but will read as low as 30Ah on all types of batteries including deep-cycle, marine, maintenance-free, sealed, wet, absorption glass mat, and gel cell.
+It uses the same standards as the FOXWELL (JIS, EN, DIN, SAE, etc).

-This battery tester would be classed as ‘old skool’ … this is pretty much the same tester that was around when I first started on the tools, which makes it old, limited functionality but reliable and accurate, for what it does.
+This battery tester would be classed as ‘old school’.
+This is pretty much the same tester that was around when I first started on the tools, which makes it old.
+It has limited functionality, but it’s reliable and accurate for what it does.